-AARP is ramping up advocacy efforts in several capitals to further shrink Social Security recipients’ state tax bills.
-Here’s how the landscape looks in four states weighing changes this year.
+AARP ramped up advocacy efforts in several capitals to further shrink Social Security recipients’ state tax bills.
+Here’s how proposals played out in four states that weighed changes this year.

-One measure, HB 2107, would expand the full exemption to beneficiaries with AGIs up to $100,000 and introduce a partial deduction for incomes up to $120,000.
-The other, HB 2109, would maintain the $75,000 ceiling for full exemption but allow beneficiaries with incomes up to $100,000 to subtract some of their benefits from the tax equation.
+One measure, HB 2107, would have expanded the full exemption to beneficiaries with AGIs up to $100,000 and introduce a partial deduction for incomes up to $120,000.
+The other, HB 2109, maintained the $75,000 ceiling for full exemption but proposed allowing beneficiaries with incomes up to $100,000 to subtract some of their benefits from the tax equation.

 “Older Kansans on fixed incomes clearly feel the effects of inflation more than the rest of us,” DuBoise wrote.
 “Social Security tax relief is one way the state can help retirees stretch their hard-earned dollars.”